 Check this page each quarter for updates to the Las Vegas Real Estate Market Forecast.

 Las Vegas Real Estate Market Trends

-Currently, Trulia has 8,421 resale and new homes for sale in Las Vegas, NV, including open houses, and homes in the pre-foreclosure, auction, or bank-owned stages of the foreclosure process.
-The median price of sold home is Las Vegas is $289,000 and homes are selling for about $165/sqft.
+Trulia has currently 6,485 resale and new homes for sale in Las Vegas, NV including open houses, and homes in the pre-foreclosure, auction, or bank-owned stages of the foreclosure process.
+The median sales price is $289,000 and homes are selling for about $165/sqft.

 Some of the most popular neighborhoods in Las Vegas are Paradise, Enterprise and Spring Valley.
 Here you’ll find the maximum no. of listings.
 Currently, there are 956 listings in Paradise, Las Vegas, NV, and the home prices range from $60K – $21.2M.
 Additionally, there are 413 rental properties on Trulia within a range of $490 – $12K.
 The schools are rated between 1/10 – 10/10.